Spiritual Guide, Teacher

 As we realize that psychology alone cannot hold the weight of our existential questions, we often look to the sky.

-There was a time, a couple thousand years ago, when these systems were aligned.
-Aries in Western astrology pointed to the actual Aries constellation - the Age of Aries.
-Today, there is ongoing debate about whether Aries in the spring equinox still points to the Pisces constellation or has entered into Aquarius, marking a transition into the Age of Aquarius.
+The animation makes this easier to see.
+Credit goes to Spitz Fulldome Planetariums for creating it.
+The red line shows Aries at the spring equinox as it slowly shifts over thousands of years through the cycle.
+A couple of thousand years ago, these systems were aligned.
+In Western astrology, Aries at the spring equinox corresponded directly with the Aries constellation, known as the Age of Aries.
+Today, there is ongoing debate about whether Aries at the spring equinox now points to the Pisces constellation or has moved into Aquarius, signaling a transition into the Age of Aquarius.

 Western Tropical offers a poetic and seasonal blueprint of the ego — insight into personality through Sun, Moon, and Rising signs.
 Vedic Jyotish strips away the psychological vocabulary and becomes a cosmic ledger of karma, shifting the question from who we feel like we are to what our soul actually signed up to experience.
 I am an Aries in Western and Pisces in Vedic/True.
 Rahu in my 8th house has been rough.
 It’s taken time to move through the Aries persona and arrive at the deeper purpose of my Piscean soul.